A unique approach

 KaNDy Therapeutics was spun out from NeRRe Therapeutics, itself a spin out from GSK, in 2017 at which time all data and intellectual property associated with NT-814 was transferred to KaNDy Therapeutics.

 NT-814 is a unique, first-in-class dual mechanism NK-1,3 antagonist therapy dosed orally once daily.
 It has the potential to be a true breakthrough non-hormonal alternative to hormone replacement therapy (HRT).
-NT-814 has successfully completed a Phase 2a proof of concept study demonstrating its potential to rapidly and profoundly reduce two key symptoms of the menopause: hot flashes and waking due to night sweats.
-The Phase 2b study, named SWITCH-1, to evaluate the effect of treatment with NT-814 on hot flashes and other symptoms of the menopause was initiated in December 2018.
-Results from the SWITCH-1 study are expected in Q1 2020.
+Following a successful Phase 2a proof of concept study , NT-814 completed a Phase 2b study, SWITCH-1, with data reported in January 2020.
+The study demonstrated NT-814’s potential to rapidly and profoundly reduce key symptoms of the menopause.
+SWITCH-1 found that NT-814 significantly reduced the frequency of hot flashes, which was associated with improvements in quality of life, mood and sleep.

 Menopausal vasomotor symptoms (hot flashes/flushes) affect up to 75% of women going through the menopausal transition.
 Symptoms last for 1–2 years after menopause in most women but may continue for up to 10 years or longer in others.
 Post-menopausal symptoms are experienced daily by millions of women globally.
 Approximately 20% of women will suffer from debilitating symptoms, multiple times a day.
 Hot flashes are the primary reason women seek medical help during the menopause.
 Not only do they disturb women at work and interrupt daily activities, but they also have a detrimental effect on sleep.
 These symptoms, while not life-threatening or life-limiting, are debilitating for those affected and result in significant incremental healthcare and economic costs.